Ingrown Toenail

 Ingrown toenails can be painful and unsightly, and they may cause serious problems if they become infected.
-If your toenails are starting to become ingrown, Marc House, DPM, of Kinetic Foot and Ankle Clinic in Greenwood Village, Colorado, is a skilled foot and ankle surgeon with extensive expertise in treating ingrown toenails.
+If your toenails are starting to become ingrown, our surgeons, of Kinetic Foot and Ankle Clinic in Greenwood Village, Colorado, are skilled foot and ankle surgeons with extensive expertise in treating ingrown toenails.
 If you get your ingrown toenails treated promptly, you can avoid a great deal of pain and inconvenience, so call the clinic today or book an appointment online.

 What is an ingrown toenail?